wdv4758h/pypy-extradoc/talk/ep2014/stm/talk.rst

 * counting primes

-Big Point
+Long Transactions
 ----------------------------

-* application-level locks still needed...
+* threads and application-level locks still needed...

 * but *can be very coarse:*

-  - even two big transactions can optimistically run in parallel
+  - two transactions can optimistically run in parallel

   - even if they both *acquire and release the same lock*

+  - internally, drive the transaction lengths by the locks we acquire

 Long Transactions